 HOW DO WE SECURE PERSONAL INFORMATION?

-Inspire Suffolk takes data security seriously, and we use appropriate technologies and procedures to protect personal information.
+Inspire takes data security seriously, and we use appropriate technologies and procedures to protect personal information.
 Our information security policies and procedures are closely aligned with widely accepted standards and are reviewed regularly and updated as necessary to meet our business needs, changes in technology, and regulatory requirements.

 Policies and procedures